Creating a divine green salad

 A divine salad starts with a walk in the garden, bucket of clean water in hand.

-Rinse your salads several times to get the grit out; if they are bought at the shop then you'll be hoping to get any pesticides and bacteria off them too.
+Rinse your salads several times to get the grit out; if they are bought at the shop then you will be hoping to get any pesticides and bacteria off them too.
 I don't need to tell you these are organic lettuces.
 They are grown in compost, watered with worm-wee and plucked, a leaf here and another there, with love and an unhurried sense of time.

 Still wash them thoroughly; salads are the second most common cause of food-borne illness.
-It's not likely from your garden, but picked five-days ago on the farm, any number of things could have contaminated them.
+It's not likely from your garden but picked five days ago on the farm, any number of things could have contaminated them.

-You probably can't see it, but there are five different-lettuces here; okay, so the reds are getting a bit thin.
+You probably can't see it but there are five different-lettuces here; okay, so the reds are getting a bit thin.

 Spread them out nicely on your salad bowl; no lily-white iceberg here, even if it is nice and crunchy.